Looking at their track records, Jesus really didn’t do such a great job of picking his followers . . . or did he?

 Peter (The Rock) would disown him; Thomas would doubt him; the brothers James and John would bicker about who would be the greatest and who deserved the honor of sitting at Jesus’ right hand in the coming kingdom; and Judas would betray him.

 Do you think Jesus was a bad judge of character and picked duds by mistake?
-The Scriptures say that Jesus “knew what was in a man”.
-In the Hebrew understanding of the word, it means He could see inside everyone and knew the blackness of each one’s heart.
+The Scriptures say that Jesus “knew what was in a man.”
+In the Hebrew understanding of the word knew, it means he could see inside everyone and know the blackness of each one’s heart.

 So there we have it.
 Protect your heart from being callous.
 Continue to love, even when someone you care about hurts you deeply.
 Find someone whom no one else seems to love, especially if they’re unpopular, unsuccessful, unattractive, strange, etc.

 Remember that people WILL hurt you.
 But allow Jesus’ grace to shield you from letting it harden you.
 Ask for it when you feel walls of self-protection rising up.
 Be on guard for them.

 Then, when we’re all together again in heaven, he’ll say to us:

 “Come, O blessed of My Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.”
 (Matthew 25: 34-46)